 - A list of keywords (maximum 10) along with the abstract in the Russian language (a concise description of the scope of work, with references made to the figures illustrating key statements, which should not exceed half a page) are enclosed to the paper.
 The text of the abstract should be structured as follows: the issue raised in the paper, the objective and the task of the paper, methods used, results, and conclusions.
 To make translation of the abstract to English easier, it is necessary to: a) use the nominative singular in denoting periods, types, cultures derived from geographical names (e.g. Kushnarenkovsky is derived from Kushnarenkovo); b) provide translation of particular terms or clarifications.
 In addition to the Russian text of the abstract, the author can attach his/her own variant of the English text of the Abstract and Keywords.

-- The manuscripts submitted to the editorial board for publication should be carefully checked and signed by all authors.
-Information on the author(s) such as the last name, first name and patronymic, full mail address, employer, telephones, e-mail address, and the date of submission should be enclosed on a separate sheet.
+- Information on the author(s) such as the last name, first name and patronymic, full mail address, affiliation, telephones, e-mail address, and the date of submission should be enclosed.

 - Papers sent to the authors to be reworked are required to be resubmitted after reworking not later than four months later.
 Papers received after the deadline will be viewed as new submissions.

 Papers prepared without following these guidelines will not be accepted for review.